MIT MyLife Services

 • Must be in good standing and have zero disciplinary actions from the attorney’s state bar association

 CLC re-certifies each of their attorneys on an annual basis to ensure that these standards are met.
 Attorneys are asked to update CLC whenever their contact information or area of practice has changed.
-However, if you run into difficulty reaching the attorney, please call CLC and they will assist.
+However, if you run into difficulty reaching the attorney, please call CLC for assistance.

 Legal disclaimer: Should you retain an attorney through a MyLife Services referral, you are doing so outside the EAP services provided through MyLife Services, and you are responsible for all fees and costs associated with legal services.